Rule 3701-84-31 | General personnel/staffing - adult cardiac catheterization service.

 (2) Have performed at least five hundred catheterizations;

-(3) Be an active participant in the operation of the cardiac catheterization laboratory by performing at least fifty cardiac catheterization procedures annually in the cardiac catheterization service where he or she is the medical director; and
+(3) Be an active participant in the operation of the cardiac catheterization laboratory by actively performing cardiac catheterization procedures in the cardiac catheterization service where they are the medical director; and

 (4) Be responsible for oversight of quality of care provided in the cardiac catheterization laboratory and be an active participant in the cardiac catheterization laboratory's quality assessment review process required by paragraph (E) of rule 3701-84-30 of the Administrative Code.

-(C) In addition to the requirements of paragraph (B) of this rule, the medical director of a level II or level III service shall:
+(C) In addition to the requirements of paragraph (B) of this rule, the medical director of a level II or level III service will: